aristanetworks/anta/docs/cli/get-inventory-information.md

 --8<-- "getting-started/inventory.yml"
 ```

-To retrieve a comprehensive list of all devices along with their details, execute the following command.
-It will provide all the data loaded into the ANTA inventory from your [inventory file](../usage-inventory-catalog.md).
+To retrieve a comprehensive list of all devices matching the `spine` tag along with their details, execute the following command.
+The output contains the data loaded for those devices from your [inventory file](../usage-inventory-catalog.md).

 ```bash
 anta get inventory --tags spine